cjun01/Batch_KASP/README_V1.2.md

 ### Convert from VCF with `vcf_to_kasp_csv.py`

-Use the helper script to convert a `.vcf` or `.vcf.gz` file into the marker CSV format required by the design script:
+Use the helper script to convert a `.vcf` or `.vcf.gz` file into the marker CSV format required by the design script.
+This helper section is retained intentionally because it is still useful for SNP workflows:

 ```bash
 python vcf_to_kasp_csv.py \